msurovcak/msurovcak/README.md

 ### Hi there 👋

-Currently working as Infrastructure Lead at Memsource, making Memsource the best TMS.
+Director of Platform Engineering at Phrase.

-I am generally interested in nice code, leadership, honesty and fun.
+I am generally interested in nice code, purpose, honesty and fun.

-Working on my Lenovo T14 (used to be a Mac guy), I tick all the tech-hipster boxes:
+Working on my Lenovo T14 I tick all the tech-hipster boxes:

 - Arch Linux
 - i3wm